 - NPRES_NETWORK_ERR: Stream failed due to problems with network, disk I/O, lack of memory, or other problems.

-- If successful, the function returns NPERR_NO_ERROR.
+- If successful, the plug-in should return NPERR_NO_ERROR.

 The browser calls the